Liberty Energy Inc. (LBRT): These Numbers are Too Good to be true

 For the readers interested in the stock health of Liberty Energy Inc. (LBRT).
-It is currently valued at $14.56.
-When the transactions were called off in the previous session, Stock hit the highs of $15.02, after setting-off with the price of $15.00.
-Company’s stock value dipped to $14.23 during the trading on the day.
-When the trading was stopped its value was $14.80.Recently in News on January 24, 2023, Liberty Energy Increases Share Repurchase Authorization to $500 Million and Announces Quarterly Cash Dividend.
-Liberty Energy Inc. (NYSE: LBRT; “Liberty” or the “Company”) announced today that its Board of Directors (the “Board”) has increased its existing share repurchase authorization announced on July 25, 2022, to $500 million, a $250 million increase from the originally authorized amount.
+It is currently valued at $15.61.
+When the transactions were called off in the previous session, Stock hit the highs of $15.705, after setting-off with the price of $15.38.
+Company’s stock value dipped to $15.29 during the trading on the day.
+When the trading was stopped its value was $15.39.Recently in News on January 25, 2023, Liberty Energy Inc. Announces Fourth Quarter and Full Year 2022 Financial and Operational Results.
+Liberty Energy Inc. (NYSE: LBRT; “Liberty” or the “Company”) announced today fourth quarter and full year 2022 financial and operational results.
 You can read further details here

 Liberty Energy Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $17.07 on 01/12/23, with the lowest value was $14.23 for the same time period, recorded on 01/24/23.